 3.5 Final Examinations

 No student will be exempt from taking a final examination.
-No final examination may be given early or late, except in unusual circumstances and with approval from the course director/coordinator.
+No final examination may be given early or late, except in unusual circumstances and with approval from the Associate Dean of Curriculum.

 4.0 Grade Reports